kevinpt/evfs/_sources/rst/api/configure.rst.txt

 .. c:macro::  EVFS_USE_ROMFS_FAST_INDEX

   Generate a hash table index for direct lookup of file paths.
 When disabled, the filesystem will walk the directory tree sequentially for file lookups.

+.. c:macro:: EVFS_ROMFS_MAX_NAME_LEN

+  Maximum length of a Romfs file or directory name.
+Must be a multiple of 16.
+Defaults to 32.
+Every open file and directory object has a buffer of this size.
+Keep it small if memory is limited.